About Me

 Education and Affiliations

-University of Iowa student Grace Wenstrom interviewed me for a project and created the professional-looking video embedded below.
+Grace Wenstrom, a University of Iowa student at the time, interviewed me for a project and created the professional-looking video embedded below (YouTube link).